 US government agencies and departments generate a veritable flood of data.
 Much of it could be meaningful for fundamental investment performance analysis, if you know where to look.
 This guide is intended to help you frame your research objectives.

 Diversified industry performance and benchmarking data

-The federal government’s principal collector of company performance information for publication is the United States Department of Commerce.
-Data are published mostly by one of two Commerce Department units, the Bureau of Economic Analysis (BEA), and the Census Bureau.
+The federal government's principal collector of company performance information for publication is the United States Department of Commerce.
+Data is published mostly by 1 of 2 Commerce Department units, the Bureau of Economic Analysis (BEA) and the Census Bureau.
 Here are some of the principal Commerce data venues:

-- The Economic Indicators page of the U.S. Census Bureau [http://www.census.gov/cgi-bin/briefroom/BriefRm] publishes detailed information on many commonly cited indicators, including retail sales, construction activity, housing vacancies, and home ownership.
+- The Economic Indicators page of the US Census Bureau publishes detailed information on many commonly cited indicators, including retail sales, construction activity, housing vacancies, and home ownership.
 Data on most indicators goes back at least 20 years, some 50 years or more.

 Transportation industry data

-The principal source of transportation industry-focused data and statistics is TranStats [http://www.transtats.bts.gov/homepage.asp], which is maintained by the Bureau of Transportation Statistics of the U.S. Department of Transportation (DOT).
+The principal source of transportation industry-focused data and statistics is TranStats, which is maintained by the Bureau of Transportation Statistics of the US Department of Transportation (DOT).
 This site provides both company-specific and industry-aggregated data views for transportation-related industries.